FredKSchott/snowpack/docs/04-features.md

 }

 // File.jsx
-import img from 'public/image.png'; // Replaces 'public/' with '/'
-import Button from 'src/components/Button'; // Replaces 'src/' with '/_dist_/'
-import Button from 'material-ui/core/Button'; // Still works
+import img from 'public/image.png'; // 'public/' is replaced with '/' import Button from 'src/components/Button'; // 'src/' is replaced with '/_dist_/' import Button from 'material-ui/core/Button'; // Still works
 ```